Redesigning and rebranding a DTC product

 "That reminds me now of something I'd find at Neiman Marcus.
 It looks expensive.
 It looks cool.
 It looks like luxury, and it's somehow cheaper.
 I think Neiman's when I see it."

-Get in touch with Delia and get started today, it makes all the difference between between a brand you like and one that thrives.
+It can make all the difference between a brand you like and one that thrives.